Which Airlines Allow Emotional Support Animals

 Relief From Stimuli or Heightened Stress

-A service animal can be extremely helpful when you're experience more stress or sensory overload from increased stimuli on flights.
+A service animal can be extremely helpful when you're experiencing more stress or sensory overload from increased stimuli on flights.
 A lot of people, especially those that don't take flights very often can have their mental health suffer as a result of the stress.

 Help You Stay Balanced